 The Article reports a senior figure from ISA responding to the question “Would Atlassian be considered eligible for R&D tax incentives?” with a reply of “No, because it’s software”.

 We note however that this comment may be incorrect or out of context since:

 - It has widely been reported in the media that Atlassian’s nil corporate tax payments are due to the company registering significant expenditure on activities under the R&D Tax Incentive;

-- Whilst software activities have certainly been scrutinised in recent years, AusIndustry officials will uniformly consider that software activities can be eligible for the R&D Tax Incentives where the criteria is met.
-AusIndustry have also published many guidance documents detailing the requirements for software R&D activities, including the latest in February 2019 titled “Software activities and the R&D Tax Incentive” and earlier, “Getting software development R&D Tax Incentive claims right”.
+- Whilst software activities have certainly been scrutinized in recent years, AusIndustry officials will uniformly consider that software activities can be eligible for the R&D Tax Incentives where the criteria are met.
+AusIndustry has also published many guidance documents detailing the requirements for software R&D activities, including the latest in February 2019 titled “Software activities and the R&D Tax Incentive” and earlier, “Getting software development R&D Tax Incentive claims right”.

 We appreciate the advocacy of Fintech Australia calling for greater clarity of software development R&D Activities under the R&D Tax Incentives.

 We also acknowledge AusIndustry’s efforts in improving compliance processes in recent months, noting:

 - AusIndustry has released a new integrity framework;

 - AusIndustry successfully allowed the appeal of a listed company’s software claim in December 2019, setting aside a previous finding in July that Xped Ltd’s R&D Activities were considered by AusIndustry to not be eligible.